 Coronavirus - restrictions on movement

-It is in everyone’s interest to abide by the instructions.
+It is in everyone’s interest to abide by these local instructions.

 Rules on staying at home and away from others

 The single most important action we can all take to save lives and protect our NHS is to stay at home.
 Even when we leave home we should be reducing our contact with other people to limit the spread of infection.

 From 6.00pm on the 23rd of October the following instructions apply to everyone within Wales.

 - People are required to stay at home, except for very limited purposes